Ralph Bellamy (racing car designer)

 Ralph Bellamy (born 4 February 1938) is an Australian retired motor racing car designer and engineer.
 He worked for various teams such as Brabham, Ensign, Fittipaldi, Lola and McLaren.

-Bellamy first came to Europe in the 1960s to try and achieve a successful career in motor racing.
+Known in international circles as "Captain Kangaroo", Bellamy first came to Europe in the 1960s to try to achieve a successful career in motor racing.
 Once in Europe, Bellamy first came to be noticed for his work with Gordon Coppuck on the McLaren M14 in 1970.
 Bellamy then became chief designer of the 1971 McLaren M19A and following this the McLaren M21.

 He then moved from McLaren to Brabham where Bernie Ecclestone was in charge and he redesigned the Brabham BT34 into the BT37.
 Bellamy then lost his position to Gordon Murray and moved to Lotus where he was one of the team designing the Lotus 78.
-Next he joined Fittipaldi Automotive in 1978 without success and moved again to Ensign for the 1980 season.
+Next he joined Fittipaldi Automotive in 1979 before moving to Ensign for the 1980 season.